July 16, 2019

 Now, imagine the unimaginable: Osama Bin Laden becomes not only a follower of Jesus, but his number one spokesperson!
-The New Testament has a technical term for such things: Redonkulous! ;0) I’ll save the details for when it happens, but for now it’s important for us to get very clear on who Paul used to be.
-And in his mind, as in the mind of Osama Bin Laden, these heinous acts were nothing less than acts of divine worship.
+The New Testament has a technical term for such things: Redonkulous!
+I’ll save the details for when it happens, but for now it’s important for us to get very clear on who Paul used to be.
+In his mind, as in the mind of Osama Bin Laden, these heinous acts were nothing less than acts of divine worship.

-We need to keep this story fixed in our mind because it reveals the incomprehensible power of the Gospel of Jesus Christ not only to save but to completely transform a human being.
+We need to keep this story fixed in our mind because it reveals the incomprehensible power of the gospel of Jesus Christ not only to save but to completely transform a human being.
 True then.
 True now.
 This is perhaps the Gospel case study of all case studies.

-Today’s Christians and churches don’t need more innovation or better programs or bigger buildings or newer worship songs as much as we need a constantly deepening confidence in the power of THE GOSPEL.
-It’s truly astonishing to think that Paul would one day write to the Christians living in the heart of the EMPIRE these words:
+Today’s Christians and churches don’t need more innovation or better programs or bigger buildings or newer worship songs as much as we need a constantly deepening confidence in the power of the gospel.
+It’s truly astonishing to think that Paul would one day write to the Christians living in the heart of the empire these words: